 Use this procedure to sign in to Desktop Analytics and configure it in your subscription.
 This procedure is a one-time process to set up Desktop Analytics for your organization.

 Open the Desktop Analytics portal in Microsoft 365 Device Management as a user with Global Admin permissions.
 Select Start.
-If you are prompted for an invitation code, use:

 On the Accept service agreement page, review the service agreement, and select Accept.

 On the Confirm your subscription page, the list of required qualifying licenses are for Windows device health features of Desktop Analytics.
 Select Next to continue.

 Allow Desktop Analytics to manage Directory roles on your behalf: Desktop Analytics automatically assigns the Workspace Owners the Desktop Analytics Administrator role.
 If those groups are already a Global Admin, there's no change.

 If you don't select this option, Desktop Analytics still adds users as members of the security group.
 A Global Admin needs to manually assign the Desktop Analytics Administrator role for the users.

 For more information about assigning administrator role permissions in Azure Active Directory and the permissions assigned to Desktop Analytics Administrators, see Administrator role permissions in Azure Active Directory.